 If you’ve never had an insurance policy before or even if you have, life insurance can seem pretty complicated.
 To start with, the term itself could almost be described as a catch-all, umbrella term that covers a lot, including income protection cover, total permanent disability cover and death cover.
 It’s a topic that can’t really be sugar-coated so we won’t even try - what we will try to do is give you the facts.

 When you purchase a vehicle from a car dealer, you'll probably be offered a whole lot of extras.
-While an alarm system or GPS navigation may be worth forking out extra for, one add-on you should avoid at all costs is life insurance.
+While an alarm system may be worth forking out extra for, one add-on you should avoid at all costs is life insurance.

-Life insurance is meant to be a safeguard for the tough times in your life - to give you peace of mind in the event of a loved one's death or to guarantee your financial safety if something happens to you and you’re unable to work.
-So the last thing you want to have to deal with after making a life insurance claim is a rejection.
+Life insurance is meant to be a safeguard for the tough times in your life.
+It should give you peace of mind in the event of a loved one's death or to guarantee your financial safety if something happens to you and you’re unable to work.

 If you’ve decided to bite the bullet and buy a life insurance policy, you should take the time to work out which of the key features on offer are important to you.
 After all, this is one insurance policy you could wind up sticking with for the rest of your life.

 In October 2016 the Australian Securities and Investments Commission (ASIC) handed down a report into the handling of claims by the life insurance industry.
 This was in responses to criticisms of outdated definitions being used to avoid payouts and conflicting interests in the sale of policies.

 For most Australians, covering essential expenses like rent, groceries and power bills will get tricky without a paycheck coming in.
 It only gets more complicated if you’re providing for a family or paying off a home loan.